xiangao/reproducible-research/content/04-git/index.md

 ```

 If you're starting a new, fresh project, you make a directory
-for it and go into that directory, and then you type {\tt git
+for it and go into that directory, and then you type `git
-init}.
-This creates a {\tt .git} subdirectory.
+init`.
+This creates a `.git` subdirectory.

 ## Produce content